 sudo systemctl restart memcached

-Lastly, verify that Memcached is actively listening on the localhost using the default port 11211
+To verify that Memcached is listening on port 11211, use the ss command:

 sudo nano /etc/memcached.conf